enyo/nominatim/readme.md

 > Nominatim (from the Latin, 'by name') is a tool to search OSM data by name
 > and address and to generate synthetic addresses of OSM points (reverse geocoding).

+**This library is not fully implemented yet.** You can use it, but the `SearchResults` object and `Place`s returned probably don't contain all information provided by OpenStreetMap.

 More information on the [OpenStreetMap wiki](http://wiki.openstreetmap.org/wiki/Nominatim).